Soda Springs, Idaho

 Soda Springs is a city in Caribou County, Idaho, United States.
-Its population was 3,058 at the time of the 2010 census.
+Its population was 3,133 at the time of the 2020 census.
 The city has been the county seat of Caribou County since the county was organized in 1919.
 In the 1860s, Soda Springs served as the seat of Oneida County.

 History

 The city is named for the hundreds of natural springs of carbonated water that are located in and around the city.
 The springs were known to Native Americans, and were a landmark along the Oregon Trail in the middle 19th century.
-Today the city is also known as the location of the Soda Springs Geyser, which was unleashed in 1934 when town fathers were seeking hot water for a hot pool bathing attraction.
-They drilled into a chamber of highly pressurized carbon dioxide gas and cold water, and the geyser was released.
-After running for weeks and flooding the downtown area, it was capped and manually released upon request as a tourist attraction.
-Currently a timed release valve opens every hour on the hour.
-Its height and volume have not decreased after many years.
+The city is also the location of the Soda Springs Geyser, which was unleashed in 1937 when town fathers were seeking hot water for a hot pool bathing attraction.
+They drilled into a chamber of highly pressurized carbon dioxide gas and cold water, and the geyser erupted.
+After running for weeks and flooding the downtown area it was capped and then manually released, at first upon request, as a tourist attraction.
+More recently a timed release valve opens every hour on the hour.
+The geyser's height and volume have not decreased in the decades since.
 Viewing platforms are located at either end of the travertine mound where the geyser erupts.
-Interpretive signs are located on the platforms explaining this phenomenon.
+Interpretive signs are located on the platforms explaining the phenomenon.

 Soda Springs is also the location of one of the Ground Observer Corps sites.